top of page

 Control and Operation of Autonomous Mobility-on-demand Systems

 Autonomous vehicles will revolutionize urban mobility.
 It may reduce vehicle ownership, eliminate the need for parking in dense areas, and enable affordable mobility-on-demand services around the clock.
-Our group develops network equilibrium models to investigate how to efficiently operate autonomous mobility-on-demand systems, how they interact with human drivers over the transport network, and how they compete with other transport modes in a multimodal transportation system.
+Our group develops multi-agent reinforcement learning algorithms to investigate how to efficiently operate autonomous mobility-on-demand systems, how they interact with human drivers over the transport network, and how they compete with other transport modes in a multimodal transportation system.

 03